Quenched Kitaev Chain: Analogous model of Gravitational Collapse

 Substituting the inverse Fourier transform from \ref{eq:FT-TB} in the above expression and using the time-evolution of the operators ($b_{k}(t)=e^{-i\omega_{k}t} b_{k}(0)$), we get,

 where $k, k' = 1,\cdots,2N$.
 From the above expression, we see that the disturbance propagate as a plane wave with the speed

 In the limit of $k\rightarrow k'$, the maximum speed of propagation is $J$ when $k = N/2$.
-Comparing this result with \ref{conebreak}, we see that for the Hamiltonian \ref{ham}, the maximum speed of proporation is acheived for $k = N/2$.
+Comparing this result with \ref{conebreak}, we see that for the Hamiltonian \ref{ham}, the maximum speed of propagation is achieved for $k = N/2$.
 In other words, the number density peaks propagate along the lattice with constant speed and forms a light cone; implying the existence of maximum speed for the information propagation.

 To obtain the time evolution of the occupation number, we substitute the Fourier transform \ref{eq:FT-TB} in equation \ref{eq44}:

 To evaluate $\langle a_{m}^{\dagger}(0) a_{m'}(0)\rangle$, we perform the Fourier transform \ref{eq:FT-TB} for the chain of size $2 N + 2M$, we get,